 What Is the Statute of Limitations for Medical Malpractice In PA?

+According to Pennsylvania law, the statute of limitations for medical malpractice in PA is two years from when the malpractice was first discovered or should have been discovered.
+This latter stipulation is a little more nebulous.
 Many forms of medical malpractice will be immediately obvious.
 A surgery gone wrong, for instance, is something you can often spot right away.
 If a patient is given too high a dosage of medication while in hospital care, that will be obvious within a matter of hours.
-However, some forms of medical malpractice will take time to recognize, such as:
+However, some forms of medical malpractice will take time to recognize, such as:- Misdiagnosis or delayed diagnosis

 - Post-surgery infection